 Warranties.
 Provide all warranty documentation to the Representative at final acceptance.

 Pedestrian Signal Heads—LED Countdown Pedestrian Signal Modules.
-Bulletin 15 manufacturer and conforming to the ITE Standard for “Pedestrian Traffic Control Signal Indications -Part 2: Light Emitting Diode (LED) Pedestrian Traffic Signal Modules” and the MUTCD.
+From a manufacturer listed in Bulletin 15 and conforming to the ITE Standard for “Pedestrian Traffic Control Signal Indications -Part 2: Light Emitting Diode (LED) Pedestrian Traffic Signal Modules” and the MUTCD.
 Provide verification from independent laboratory test results.

 Also, conforming to the regulations, and as follows: